Blakefield Road, Spacious 6 bedrooms NOW RESERVED 1ST JULY 2021 12 MONTHS All Bills Included

 - Washing machine

 This home has been refurbished in July/August 2020, newly decorated, new flooring as well as accessories.
 Making it a spacious but warm house.
 Each bedroom has a double bed with memory foam mattress, tv aerial, brand new blinds and lights fitted July 2020 and is fully furnished.
 The large sitting room with large sofa and dining room with table and 4 chairs makes it a popular house for meeting friends and socialising with housemates.
 The garden is a sun trap when the sun shines with a patio area accessed through double doors from the kitchen.
 Mowing of the lawn is included in the rent.
 All bills are included in the rent.
 There are unlimited downloads on fast fibre broadband.
 All bedrooms are a good size.
 This is a very popular 6 bed house.
 There is a locked side gate and burglar alarm for added security.
 The house is double glazed.
 There is on road parking outside the house normally for up to 2 cars and other parking close by on the road but no off street parking.

 All bedrooms are a similar size.
 They all have a double bed with memory foam mattress.
 Matching furniture, a chest of drawers, desk and wardrobe.
 New blinds fitted.
 Double glazing.
 TV aerial point.

 Large patio with lawned area.
 Mowing included in the rent.
 Secure side gate.
 South facing garden.

 There are 2 large fridge/freezers, 2 new ovens and 5 burner gas hob.
 A microwave with grill is included.
 The double doors lead out onto the patio and garden.

 Sitting room/Dining room

-The sitting room area has a large flat screen on the wall with a HDMI for watching films and playing games on your X Box.
+The sitting room area has a large new flat screen on the wall with a HDMI for watching films and playing games on your X Box.
 There is a separate WC downstairs useful for guests.
-Large leather sofa's to seat 6.
+New large velvet sofa to seat 6.
 The dining area has a table with chairs for sociable meals.